 Children should be taught from an early age the impermanence of life.
 A healthy understanding of death allows a child to experience the pain of loss and to express his or her feelings.
 A great deal of patience, hugs and kisses are required when explaining death to a small child.
 We need to give our children permission to express themselves and work through their grief – not bury it.
 Do not leave your children with the impression that anything they did was responsible for the loss of your pet.

-Six and seven year old children have a limited understanding of death.
-They too may consider the pet to be sleeping or living somewhere in an underground home.
+Six and seven-year-old children have a limited understanding of death.
+They, too, may consider the pet to be sleeping or living somewhere in an underground home.
 They may expect the pet to eventually return and for death to be a temporary state of affairs.
 They may worry about their own mortality and need reassurance from you that they will not also die soon.
-They may temporarily loose their toilet training, bladder control, eating and sleeping patterns.
-Talking thing out with them is the best cure for these problems.
+They may temporarily lose their toilet training, bladder control, eating and sleeping patterns.
+Talking things out with them is the best cure for these problems.
 A child needs to express his or her feelings and concerns.
 This process may take a month or two.
 Many short discussions are generally more productive than one or two prolonged sessions.

 Your child may wish to have a funeral for the pet.
 Such a ceremony is a fitting way to say goodbye.
 Don’t rush out and purchase a new pet to ease the grief.
 Allow your children a reasonable time to accept the loss.

 Children eight and older generally understand the permanence of death.
 Sometime the loss of a pet triggers a concern about the possible death of their parents.
 They may become curious about death and its implications, and you should be ready to engage them in frank and honest discussions about the subject.
 These children will experience many of the stages of grief that you experience.
 They may have transient problems concentrating in school and relapse to more juvenile behaviors.
 Many enter a period of clinginess that lasts a few weeks.